-We have audited the Remuneration Report included in the directors' report for the year ended 31 December 2021.

-In our opinion, the Remuneration Report of Range International Limited for the year ended 31 December 2021, complies with section 300A of the Corporations Act 2001.
+We have audited the Remuneration Report included in pages 7 to 11 of the Directors' Report for the year ended 31 December 2022.
+In our opinion, the Remuneration Report of Range International Limited for the year ended 31 December 2022, complies with section 300A of the Corporations Act 2001.